-We offer Apprentice Health Care Support Worker (HSW) posts in our Mental Health and Learning Disability Services at Leeds and York Partnership NHS Foundation Trust.
-We are the leading provider of specialist mental health and learning disability services in Leeds.
-We also provide specialist services across York, the Yorkshire and Humber region, and some highly specialised national services.
-By choosing an apprenticeship with us, you will gain a diploma qualification in Adult Social Care and a wealth of experience and hands-on knowledge.
+We offer Apprenticeships at entry level, such as Health Care Support Worker (HSW) posts in our Mental Health and Learning Disability Services.
+By choosing an apprenticeship with us, you will gain a diploma qualification in Adult Social Care, a wealth of experience and hands-on knowledge.

-Jo Third, Apprenticeship and Widening Participation Manager at LYPFT
+Sam Ibison, Apprenticeship and Widening Participation Lead at LYPFT

 We offer Apprentice Health Care Support Worker (HSW) posts in our Mental Health and Learning Disability Services.

 The L2 Apprenticeship in Adult Social Care is an 18-month programme.
 You will be working 37.5 hours a week in mental health or learning disability services.
 Here you will complete a Level 2 Diploma in Adult Social Care and certificates in Maths and English if required.
 We currently provide the learning element of the apprenticeship remotely online.
 We support you with a tutor and a workplace buddy throughout the apprenticeship period.